sheltermanager/asm3/doc/manual/options.rst

 * Send a weekly email to fosterers with medical information about their
-  animals: If set, an email will be sent to all active fosterers containing info of overdue medications and medications that fall due in the coming week.
+  animals: If set, an email will be sent to all active fosterers containing info of overdue medications and medications/clinic appointments that fall due in the coming week.
 The email is sent as part of the overnight batch, early on Monday mornings.

   An example of the email fosterers will receive looks like this: